Prefectures of Japan Tokyo

 Sister cities and states

-As of 2021, Tokyo has twinning or friendship agreements with the following sixteen cities and states:
+As of 2021, Tokyo has twinning or friendship agreements with the following eighteen cities and states:

 New York City, United States (since February 1960)